 The above differences are more recognisable with a large body of references and we are happy to help if queries are sent to us (images front and back please).

 The styles of the artists also differ, often markedly.
-Emma, the most frequently found, did not do architecture nearly as well.
-Her buildings sometimes lack weight and substance.
+Emma, the most frequently found, often did not do architecture as well.
+Her buildings sometimes lack weight and correct perspective.
 Her colours are much stronger than Petit’s, and she used a lot of china white.
 Some, however, are really quite nice.
-While her pictures are jagged and sharp, Maria’s and Elizabeth’s are soft, smooth and tend to the insipid but the best are very good.
+While her pictures are jagged and sharp, Maria’s and Elizabeth’s are softer and smoother.
+Weaker pictures can tend to the insipid but the best are very good.
 There are many more Elizabeths that we have seen because her pictures descended in the family hoard.
 There was an unidentified artist who accompanied Petit and Elizabeth to Italy in 1854.
 So many of her pictures survived in the hoard that we think this might be Susannah.
 They are the least competent of all.
-Sarah Salt’s work is identifiable in 1856 as childish and poorer by comparison with all the others – identifiable by comparison with Petit and Emma when just the three of them were together.
+Sarah Salt’s work is identifiable in 1856 as childish and poorer by comparison with all the others – identifiable by comparison with Petit and Emma because it was just the three of them were together.

 Perhaps the most intriguing artist of the circle is Amelia Reid, the younger sister of Petit’s wife.
 Her identified pictures are very few, yet very competent.
 She contributed works for a couple of Petit’s publications in the 1840s, travelled with his party on occasion in the 1850s, and was gifted 100 pictures in Petit’s will.
 A reader of this site has written a short story which captures some of the intriguing aspects of Amelia, which is at https://mariansonthemawddach.com/2018/12/23/the-power-of-place-a-seasonal-story/ .

-This is by no means to say that all Petits are good and all his sisters’ bad.
-Nothing was thrown away and plenty of Petits retained in the albums are unfinished sketches, or lack colour other than his first pinkish wash, or are architectural sketches that are more akin to notes, and lack artistic interest.
-And, on the other hand, there are a few very good pictures that cannot be ascribed to Petit.
+It is far from the case that all Petits are good and all his sisters’ bad.
+Nothing was thrown away and plenty of Petits retained in the albums are unfinished sketches, or lack colour other than his first pinkish wash, or are architectural sketches that are more akin to notes, without artistic interest.
+And, on the other hand, there are some very good pictures that cannot be ascribed to Petit but to a sister.
 We have seen several among those from 1859, 1863 and 1865.
-In those better ones one might be tempted to say that Petit helped with the firmness of the building because they are exceptional by comparison with her other work in that regard, but they remain the work of one of his circle, and can be enjoyed as such.
+In some of Emma’s better ones one might be tempted to say that Petit helped with the firmness of the building because they are exceptional by comparison with her other work in that regard, but they remain her work, and can be enjoyed as such.
 Many good pictures attributed to Elizabeth Haig exist from 1867 and later years.